PARP Inhibitors: The Move Towards Genetic Targeted Treatment for Prostate Cancer

 What is PARP?

-PARP inhibitors are considered a type of targeted therapy or precision medicine, meaning that they focus on a specific feature of the cancer cells.
-The hope is that the targeted therapy will spare normal cells and cause fewer side effects, as well as inhibit the growth of cancer in a way that other treatments are unable to.
+PARP inhibitors a class of drugs known as targeted therapy or precision medicine.
+Targeted therapy means the drug attacks or disrupts a specific function in the cancer cells.
+The hope is that targeted therapy will spare healthy cells, cause fewer side effects, and inhibit cancer cell growth better than other treatments.2,4

-As many of you know, the BRCA mutation is also often found in prostate cancer patients.
-Researchers are now turning what they learned in developing PARP inhibitors for these other cancers to PCa (you are not alone if you are thinking treatments often seem to be developed for other cancers and only tested for PCa later).
-At this point, there are two PARP inhibitors FDA approved for treating prostate cancer - Rucaparib (Rubraca) and Olaparib (Lynparza) - but several others in various stages of clinical trial.
+People with prostate cancer also may have a BRCA mutation.
+That is why experts are turning what they learned about PARP inhibitors for other cancers to prostate cancer.
+(You are not alone in thinking treatments seem to be developed for other cancers and only tested for PCa later.)
+At this point, there are 2 FDA-approved PARP inhibitors for treating prostate cancer: Rucaparib (Rubraca) and Olaparib (Lynparza).
+Several others are being studied in clinical trials.5